aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 ## Module 1: Setup Environment

 In this module, you'll configure your development environment for working with AWS Lambda functions.
-These instructions provide 2 different options to choose from for your development environment, Visual Studio 2019 for Windows, or the .NET Core CLI on Windows, Mac, or Linux, using an editor of your choice.
+These instructions provide 2 different options to choose from for your development environment, Visual Studio 2019 for Windows, or the .NET CLI on Windows, Mac, or Linux, using an editor of your choice.

 ### Things to Note
 * Time to Complete - 10 mins